 Yet, love is more than a commandment; it is a gift and like the other gifts of the Christian dispensation, it comes from the Father through Jesus to those who believe in Him.
 In John 15:9, we hear, "As the Father has loved me, so have I loved you."
 This emphasizes that Jesus is the source of the Christians' Love for one another.
 The love that Jesus had for His followers is not only affective but also effective: it brings about their salvation.
 It is expressed in His laying down His life, an act of Love that gives life to men.
-To Him who loves us and has freed us from our sins by His blood."
-As B. Schwank put it: "In our own times a frequent ideal is the love of all men, enunciated in terms of the Fatherhood of God and the Brotherhood of man.
-Such a maxim has some biblical base in the creation of all people by God."
+To Him who loves us and has freed us from our sins by His blood.

 The newness of the commandment of Love is related to the theme of the new covenant at the Last Supperthe "New Commandment."
 This reflects the early Christian understanding that in Jesus and His followers was fulfilled the dream of Jeremiah: "Behold, the days are coming when I will make a new covenant with the house of Israel and the house of Judah."
 Further, the mark that distinguishes God's love expressed in the covenant from even the noblest forms of human love, is that it is spontaneous and unmotivated, directed to sinners and unworthy of love.
-According to R. Brown: "The generosity of God's love was already realized by Israel, and therefore, in one way, the Christian concept of love is not new.
 Yet because the generosity of God's love could not be fully known until He had given His own Son, in another way the Christian concept of love stemming from Jesus is new."
 The same theme is found in John 17:23 where it is said that the world's attention will be caught by the love and union that exists between the Father, the Son and the Christian disciples.
 Such a love challenged the world two thousand years ago and still challenges us today in the same Jesus.
-It is through Love that the First Christians were recognized, "Look how those Christians love one another."
+It is through Love that the First Christians were recognized, "Look how those Christians love one another.